Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-1.md

 <!-- > -->

-Unlike REST 😴 a GraphQL 😎 server would use a single ☝️ endpoint to serve all of it's resources.
+Unlike REST 😴 a GraphQL 😎 server would use a single ☝️ endpoint to serve all of its resources.

 <small>The SWAPI (REST) had 5 endpoints!</small>